March 03, 2021 | Team GoFloaters

 "Emily in Paris", gave us a great deal of motivation and a sneak peek into the French work culture.

-French takes an hour of coffee breaks to start their day and spend 2 hours and more as lunch breaks during their workdays along with their co-workers and colleagues.
+In France, employees begin their day with an hour long coffee break and spend 2 hours and more on lunch breaks during their workday along with co-workers and colleagues.

 In Germany, the average workweek is 35 hours.
 A short work week, but one high on productivity and with excellent work-life balance.